IA system - report an incident

 Why submit a report?

-To enable SLU to prevent and avoid all kinds of accidents and occupational illnesses, everyone must contribute by reporting incidents and actual accidents.
+To enable SLU to prevent and avoid all kinds of accidents and occupational illnesses, everyone must contribute by reporting incidents and accidents.
 As a public authority, we are also obligated to report certain events.

 This gives us a chance to identify patterns and follow up on statistics, which means that preventive and other measures can be taken in a structured and systematic manner.
 What the individual perceives as an isolated incident can, in fact, be part of a series of incidents that show some kind of pattern.